What is Lyocell? The Sustainable Fabric That's Actually Better for Workouts

 Does Lyocell Last Through Training?

-There's also an indirect durability advantage: because Lyocell naturally resists odour better than synthetics, you wash it less frequently.
-Fewer wash cycles means less mechanical wear on the fabric, which directly extends the garment's lifespan.
-A shirt you wash every other use instead of after every use will last measurably longer.
+There's also an indirect durability advantage: because lyocell naturally resists odour better than synthetics, you wash it less frequently.
+APRÍ's plant-based anti-odour treatments are independently tested to retain 94%+ effectiveness after 20 washes, meaning a single lyocell t-shirt can replace two or three polyester ones in your training rotation.
+Fewer wash cycles means less mechanical wear on the fabric, which directly extends garment lifespan.

 Microplastics: The Issue Synthetic Brands Don't Advertise